micmejia/bible-dump/NKJV/Ezekiel/Ezek 33.md

 But when the wicked turns from his wickedness and does what is lawful and right, he shall live because of it.

 ###### 20
-Yet you say, 'The way of the Lord is not [^g]fair.'
+Yet you say, 'The way of the Lord is not fair.'
 O house of Israel, I will judge every one of you according to his own ways." ## The Fall of Jerusalem

 ###### 21
-And it came to pass in the twelfth year of our captivity, in the tenth _month,_ on the fifth _day_ of the month, _that_ one who had escaped from Jerusalem came to me and said, "The city has been [^h]captured!"
+And it came to pass in the twelfth year of our captivity, in the tenth _month,_ on the fifth _day_ of the month, _that_ one who had escaped from Jerusalem came to me and said, "The city has been captured!"

 ###### 22
 Now the hand of the Lord had been upon me the evening before the man came who had escaped.
 And He had opened my mouth; so when he came to me in the morning, my mouth was opened, and I was no longer mute. ## The Cause of Judah's Ruin